beijinginstituteoftechnology/An-Automatic-Crawler-using-Scrapy-Selenium-Sqlalchemy/README.md

 5. 自动加载爬虫：此段代码来自于网络，不过多讲解。

 Note:
 For privacy, the crawled website was changed to www.xxx.com, and the cookie used for login and the password for connecting to the database had been deleted.

 How to run:
-Run main.py or open Scrapydemo.spiders.demo terminal and enter “scrapy crawl demo”
+Run main.py or open Scrapydemo.spiders.demo terminal and enter “scrapy crawl demo”.

 Principles:
 1. Log in using selenium webdriver. add_cookie: In middleware: parse the JS login entry, use cookie, split the cookie and load, and then refresh.
 2. Using Selenium and XPath to parse the primary page: after login, selenium can display the contents loaded by js.
 Use XPath to parse ID.
 3. Using XPath to parse the second page and store the item.
 Since we already stores two items in first tier, in order to ensure the number of items entering pipeline is consistent, I use tables to append and then assign them to items.